Updated on June 29, 2018 by UpGuard

 Cost reduction by having detailed knowledge of all the elements of your configuration, avoiding wasteful duplication of your technology assets.

 Improved experience for your customers and internal staff by rapidly detecting and correcting improper configurations that could negatively impact performance.

 Strict control of your processes by defining and enforcing formal policies and procedures that govern asset identification, status monitoring, and auditing.

 Greater agility and faster problem resolution, enabling you to provide a higher quality of service.

 Efficient change management by knowing your baseline configuration, and having the visibility to design changes that avoid problems.

 Another way to answer this question is to consider where configuration management gets applied to the service lifecycle in enterprise IT.
-With DevOps taking the IT world by storm, it is important to articulate that configuration state is critical during the entire execution phase and even more important as handoffs occur throughout each stage.
+With DevOps taking the world by storm, it is important to articulate that configuration state is critical during the entire execution phase and even more vital as handoffs occur throughout each stage.
 As you can see from the diagram below, it is a critical component throughout the plan, build, run and govern processes and handoffs that occur daily within an typical IT enterprise - whether you’re ‘doing DevOps’ or not.